 - Reduces radiation (x-ray) exposure to patients and staff.

 - Uses the advantage of balloon design to freeze left atrial tissue quickly and efficiently which helps increase safety.

-- Bi-ventricular pacing therapy for heart failure, also known as cardiac resynchronization therapy (CRT) which can be combined with a pacemaker or ICD Extractions (removal) of cardiac devices such as pacemakers and ICDs using various cutting edge technologies including laser and mechanical tools
+- Bi-ventricular pacing therapy for heart failure, also known as cardiac resynchronization therapy (CRT) can be combined with a pacemaker or ICD Extractions (removal) of cardiac devices such as pacemakers and ICDs using various cutting-edge technologies including laser and mechanical tools.

-If you think you're experiencing heart-rhythm abnormalities, make an appointment with your doctor or call us at 330.344.AFIB (2342).
+If you think you're experiencing heart-rhythm abnormalities, make an appointment with your doctor or call us at 330.344.2342 (AFIB).
 As always, if you are having severe symptoms, don't wait.
 Call 911.